wk3368/OneKey-Desktop/docs/deployment/web.md

 ### Beta (beta-wallet.trezor.io)

 Domain beta-wallet.trezor.io originally hosted beta build of [mytrezor wallet](https://github.com/satoshilabs/mytrezor).
-With initial release of OneKey Suite this domain was decided to become entry point of closed beta program for OneKey Suite.
+With initial release of OneKey Desktop this domain was decided to become entry point of closed beta program for OneKey Desktop.

 It has special structure: